Fernando Villalona: Career

-In 2011 he celebrates 40 years in the music business and decided on making a Christian album and in October 2011 he released "Mi Luz” the religious album praises God and he sings about his past troubled life and how his life has changed over the years.
+In 2011, he celebrated 40 years in the music business and decided to make a Christian album.
+In Mi Luz, released October 2011, Villalona praises God, sings about his troubled past and how his life has changed over the years.

-Raul Jurany Wrote the song "Me He enamorado" And gave it to him.

-"El Color de Tu Mirada"

-Fernando Villalona recorded "El Color de Tu Mirada" with American singer/songwriter, Victoria Daly.
-The song was written specifically for Victoria Daly by Gilberto de Ose to be sung with Villalona.
+In 2012, Villalona recorded "El Color de Tu Mirada" with American singer/songwriter Victoria Daly.
+The song was written specifically for Daly by Gilberto de Ose to be sung with Villalona.
 The music video was filmed and directed by René Brea in the Dominican Republic.
 It was released late November/early December.
 The music video went on to be nominated for the 2013 Soberano Awards in April.

+Personal life

+Villalona was married to Evelyn Jorge, a woman of Puerto Rican origin, and they have a daughter.